Sukkos - WWJewish.org

 Join us for a happy and meaningful Kabalat Shabbat (we always gather, we dont always have a minyan).

-WE ARE ONCE AGAIN HOLDING SERVICES.
+SHABBAT MORNING SERVICES.
 CALL OR E MAIL FOR DETAILS.
 WEEKLY KIDDUSH IS BACK UP & RUNNING.

 Please join us for Shabbat service!

-Weekly Parsha Class for Women
+Weekly Women's Parsha Class

 Order Lulav & Etrog